 As a technical detail, these images are generated from the equality

-implicit_plot3d) command.
-This makes it very simple to consider more complicated cases, for objects rotated or extended into higher dimensions, by simply adding more variable combinations to the left-hand side of the inequality.
+where the sole rearrangement is in moving the constant to the left-hand side.
+This makes it very simple to consider more complicated cases, for objects rotated or extended into higher dimensions, by simply adding more variable combinations to the left-hand side of the equality.
 Which is what happens now!

 A rotation about an axis passing through the centers of opposite faces of the cube limit of the supersphere, in this case the y-axis, is given by

 If the center of the supersphere is in the two-dimensional plane, then the value of the z-coordinate remains zero for the rotation.
 The equality

 can then be used to generate two-dimensional cross sections of a three-dimensional supersphere centered in the two-dimensional plane.
 Varying the angle will show the appearance of the supersphere to the two-dimensional being as the object is rotated in three dimensions:

 The appearance of the sphere never changes, as expected for an object with rotational invariance.
 The cube, on the other hand, appears to the two-dimensional being to grow into a larger rectangle and then return to its original size, while the octahedron appears to shrink and then grow back.

 Allowing the z-coordinate to be nonzero and writing the equality

 lets one see how the supersphere looks as it is rotated about its center while also being pushed up and down through the two-dimensional plane:

 For the octahedron and the cube, this leads to some rather strange looking shapes from the perspective of the two-dimensional being for objects that to our perspective look very simple.
 The shapes also appear to move about in the two-dimensional plane, while from our perspective the objects only move up and down.
 An important lesson to keep in mind when a fourth dimension is thrown into the mix.